octo-technology/OpenTezos/docs/ligo/language-basics.md

   } with u
 ```

+//TODO user, has not been changed ... pas clair
 ⚠️ Note that user, has not been changed by the function.
 Rather, the function returned a nameless new version of it with the modified name.